sgmurphy/wordpress-plugins/instagram-feed/README.txt

 == Description ==

 Display Instagram posts from your Instagram accounts, either in the same single feed or in multiple different ones.
+The perfect Instagram gallery plugin for your WordPress site.

 https://www.youtube.com/watch?v=517rApIqzbw